nicoandra/discount-launchdarkly/README.md

 8. Disable the Auth AWS_IAM and make it NONE.
 User validation will happen in Lambda (TODO: see if AWS can block request before spinning lambda)
 9. Find the COGNITO ID

+Next Steps:

+1. Create different user groups: read-only, read-write, default
+2. Create one secret for each user type (except default)
+3. Use different keys depending on which user group is used.

 # discount-launchdarkly

 a cobbled together alternative UI to launchdarkly, allowing read/write access via LD API access token